-a) Root directory

-b) Only when sub item NAMING FORM of setup menu item 036 is set to "free"
+- a) Root directory - b) Only when sub item NAMING FORM of setup menu item 036 is set to "free" - c) Files generated when voice over editing is executed on the PDW-HR1.

 File operation restrictions

 This section explains which operations are possible on files stored in each directory.